marlowe-foundation/org/README.md

 # Marlowe Foundation

-This repository will contain all the data and files relevant to the Marlowe Foundation, a members-based non-profit organisation that is in the process of being formed, and that will enable ensure community representation and stewardship of the Marlowe project.
+This repository will contain all the data and files relevant to the Marlowe Foundation, a members-based non-profit organisation that is in the process of being formed, and that will enable community representation and stewardship of the Marlowe project.

 ## Marlowe Special Interest Group